Samuel Hood, 1st Viscount Hood: Legacy

 A biographical notice of Hood by McArthur, his secretary during the Mediterranean command, appeared in the Naval Chronicle, vol. ii.
 His correspondence during his command in America was published by the Navy Records Society.

 In 1792, Lieutenant William Broughton, sailing with the expedition of George Vancouver to the Northwest Coast of North America, named Mount Hood in present-day Oregon, and Hood's Canal in present-day Washington, after Hood.
 Port Hood, Nova Scotia, is also named after him.

 Two of the three ships of the Royal Navy named HMS Hood were named after him as well.
 One of these, the battlecruiser HMS Hood (51), was sunk by the German battleship Bismarck in 1941 during the Second World War.

+Portrayal

+Hood was portrayed by David Torrence in the 1935 film Mutiny on the Bounty.